xwmx/dotfiles/Readme.markdown

 configuration, and make sure you have backups in case anything gets overwritten.

-- clone to `~/.dotfiles`,
+- clone to `~/.dotfiles`
-- run `./bin/dotfiles link` to symlink all of the dotfiles into the `$HOME` directory,
 - run `$ git submodule init` and `$ git submodule update --init --recursive`
+- run `./bin/dots link` to symlink all of the dotfiles into the `$HOME` directory

-See additional tasks available by running `./bin/dotfiles tasks`, including tasks for for backup and troubleshooting.
+See additional tasks available by running `./bin/dots tasks`, including tasks for for backup and troubleshooting.

 ## Components